Palantir Technologies (Palantir)

 Gotham's institutional positioning across the post-2010 period has been as the principal data-integration platform across the US national-security customer base, with substantial revenue from sustained sole-source and limited-competition contracts.
 The most documented Gotham deployments include:

-• US Special Operations Command targeting and intelligence work across the post-2007 deployments in Iraq and Afghanistan.
+• US Special Operations Command targeting and intelligence work across the 2008–2009-onwards deployments in Iraq and Afghanistan.

-• US Marine Corps Project Maven (the AI/ML drone-imagery analysis programme) post-2017 successor work after the 2018 Google withdrawal from the original Project Maven contract.
+• DoD Project Maven (the Algorithmic Warfare Cross-Functional Team established by Deputy Secretary of Defense Robert Work on 26 April 2017) — post-2018 successor work after Google's 2018 withdrawal from the original Project Maven contract.

 • US Army TITAN (Tactical Intelligence Targeting Access Node) programme, $178 million prime contract awarded March 2024.